 Block Bot Traffic

 Why is it necessary to block bot traffic?
 Bots aren’t exclusively all bad or all good.
-Which is why a blanket, rules or reputation-based block approach is not always effective as a standalone solution in the fight against bots.
-So how would you block bad bot traffic?
+This is why a blanket, rules or reputation-based block approach is not always effective as a standalone solution in the fight against bots.
+So how should you block bad bot traffic?

 The capacity to mimic human behavior leaves conventional bot management solutions analyzing visitors’ mouse movements and click patterns ineffective.
 These solutions are often reliant on additional third-party code that bot operators can easily identify and circumvent.
 The use of external code also leaves users exposed to privacy risks.